TCF7L2

 Location: 10q25.2–q25.3

-Key Functions: Blood glucose regulation, insulin secretion, Wnt signaling, type 2 diabetes risk
+Key Functions: Glucose metabolism regulation, insulin secretion control, Wnt/β-catenin signaling modulation, type 2 diabetes susceptibility

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |